-Foundations and Facades On Display
+Foundations and Facades Art Show

-Foundations and Facades On Display
+Foundations and Facades Art Show

 Petrillo, a painter based in Worcester, Massachusetts, is captivated by the fleeting effects of light and shadow and their ability to transform industrial architecture and deserted urban landscapes.
 Her bold, colorful acrylic paintings depart from reality, blending graphic and minimalist elements to evoke a lingering human presence in her urban subjects.
 Petrillo’s process involves walking through cityscapes, capturing moments with her camera, and digitally altering images before translating them into vivid works of art.
 Her work has been featured in juried exhibitions across New England and is part of private collections.